-Hello guys and welcome back to my blog or welcome if you knew in today's article I am going to share with you the best enemies to lovers books fantasy that have the best troll and there are two lovers.
+Hello guys and welcome back to my blog.
+In today's article I am going to share with you the best enemies to lovers books fantasy that have the best troll and there are two lovers.

-so this one I'm going to focus strictly on enemies to lovers and fantasy books and I'll make a part two very soon of enemies to lovers for romance books.
+so this one I'm going to focus strictly on enemies-to-lovers fantasy books.

 if you like fantasy books you love enemies to lovers stick around hopefully I give you guys some new recommendations you haven't seen before.

 Today I’m sharing my top 20 Enemies to Lovers fantasy books recommendation.
 I have some contemporary romance, fantasy, magical realism, YA, and spicy recommendations.

 Here is part two of the Enemies to Lovers fantasy book for teens and young adults that I could put down.
 If you like enemies to lovers, fantasy romance, and page-turner books, this is the article for you.